MS King Seaways: Fire on board King Seaways

 On 28 December 2013, a fire broke out on board King Seaways.
 The fire broke out in a cabin at around 10.45pm GMT but was extinguished within 15 minutes, according to a spokesman for DFDS.
 RAF helicopters from Leconfield near Hull, and Boulmer, Northumberland were scrambled to the vessel along with two RNLI lifeboats from Bridlington and Filey.

 Four crew members and two passengers had to be winched off the ferry, which was heading to IJmuiden from North Shields, after they inhaled smoke when the fire broke out 30 miles off the Yorkshire coast.
 The six people were taken to Scarborough Hospital by RAF helicopter but were not at the time, thought to be in a serious condition.
 The 30,000-tonne ship returned to Newcastle Ferry Port, in North Shields, at around 4am and passengers were kept on board until 9am while police investigated.
 A 26-year-old Sunderland man was arrested on suspicion of arson after the fire alert.
 Northumbria Police said they had also arrested a 28-year-old man, also from Sunderland, on suspicion of affray.

 Sister ships

 The Nils Holgersson was the second of four sisters in the Peter Pan class, the others being:

 MS Peter Pan (1986) was the first of the sisters built by Seebeckwerft, Bremerhaven, West Germany for TT-Line.
-She was sold in 1990 to TT-line (Tasmania) and in 1993 renamed as the first Spirit of Tasmania.
+She was sold in 1990 to Spirit of Tasmania and in 1993 renamed as the first Spirit of Tasmania.
 She was sold in 2002 to Nordsjøferger and charted in 2003 to Fjord Line as MS Fjord Norway.
-In 2006 she was sold to DFDS Seaways to serve the IJmuiden (Netherlands)–Newcastle (Britain) route as MS Princess of Norway.
-In 2011 she was renamed MS Princess Seaways.
+In 2006 she was sold to DFDS Seaways for use on the IJmuiden, Netherlands to Newcastle, England route as MS Princess of Norway.
+In 2011 she was renamed Princess Seaways.